Aekuni Shrine: History

 As with most Shinto shrines of ancient origin, the story of the shrine's founding is vague, contradictory and lacking in historical documentation.
 According to the shrine's own myth, it was founded by order of Empress Kōgyoku in 658 AD.
 The principal kami, Ōhiko-no-mikoto was the son of the semi-legendary Emperor Kōgen (reigned 214 to 157 BC).
 Per the Nihon Shoki and Kojiki, he was a general sent to conquer the Hokuriku region for Yamato, and was the ancestor of the Abe clan.
 After his return to Yamato, he was granted estates in the Asai District of Iga Province, where he eventually died and was buried in a kofun (megalithic tomb).
 The secondary kami, Sukunabikona is connected with the immigrant Hata clan, who were also living in this area.
 The shrine was originally located on the summit of Mount Nangū to the south, and was later relocated to its present site at the foot of the mountain.
 During the Heian period, another secondary kami, Kanayamahime, from the Nangū Taisha in Gifu Prefecture was moved to the old shrine at the summit of the mountain, hence where the name "Mount Nangū" originated.
 In the second year of the Jōgan Era (977 AD) mysterious words appeared, burned into the shinboku of the shrine at the summit.
 According to the words, Kanayamahime had moved to Aekuni Shrine at the foot of the mountain.

 The shrine is listed in the Nihon Montoku Tennō Jitsuroku of 850 AD, Nihon Sandai Jitsuroku of 864 AD and the Engishiki records of 927 AD, and in the late Heian period Genpei Jōsuiki, it is called the "Ichinomiya Nangū Dai-Bosatsu".
 During the Nanboku-cho period, Southern Court Emperor Go-Murakami spent several days at the shrine and awarded it with an estate.
 However, during the 1579 Tenshō Iga War, the shrine was burned down by the forces of Oda Nobunaga.
 It was reconstructed in 1593 by yamabushi.
 In the Edo period, with construction of Iga Ueno Castle, the shrine was reconstructed in 1621 by order of Tōdō Takatora, as it protected the spiritually vulnerable northeast quadrant of the castle.
 After the Meiji restoration, the shrine was given the rank of National shrine, 2nd rank (国幣中社, kokuhei-chūsha) in the Modern system of ranked Shinto shrines in 1884.

-It is believed that part of the original worship around Aekuni Shrine was the worship of Mount Nangū itself, as 200 meters south of Aekuni Shrine is a large boulder believed to be iwakura.
-Currently, this boulder has been lost, however, a kofun has been found in the vicinity, along with evidence of the enshrining of a great stone god.
-It is believed that this same stone god is being worshiped at Aekuni Shrine's Oishi-sha.
+It is believed that part of the original worship around Aekuni Shrine was the worship of Mount Nangū itself, as 200 meters south of Aekuni Shrine is a large boulder believed to be the iwakura (throne upon which the deity sits when it is worshiped).
+Currently, this boulder has been lost, however, a kofun has been found in the vicinity, along with evidence of the enshrining of a certain large boulder.
+It is believed that this boulder is the one worshiped at Aekuni Shrine's Oishi-sha.